-Here you’ll find a wide variety of writing (as well as document design) in a wide variety of genres for a wide variety of industries.
-Scroll through the list below, or click one of the gree direct-link buttons for a specific type of writing.
+Here you’ll find a wide variety of writing forms and styles (as well as document design and illustration) for a broad spectrum of industries.
+Scroll through the list below, and click on one of the green title links for specific examples.

 Our lives grow more complex, it seems, by the minute.
 More things must be accomplished, more places must be visited, and more people must be contacted.
 The pace of business is accelerating, and the rise of the global economy has brought the far corners of the world within our grasp.
 The engine of this growth has been the worldwide telecommunications network, and service providers worldwide are responding to this growth by providing more connections to more customers in more ways than ever before.
 The integration of these vast and complex capabilities involves many technologies, but the most important, and most central to these is the directory.
 Directories provide basic search and retrieval functions that are critical to nearly every type of modern telecommunications function.